 I had an interesting discussion with a client of mine this week.
-They openly admitted that they needed to ask for more reviews.
-So, in true Kara style it had me wondering why we don’t ask for reviews.
+They openly admitted that they needed to ask for more reviews and testimonials.
+So, in true Kara style it had me wondering why we don’t ask for reviews or testimonials.

 Fear of rejection